Consider the following scenario:

 550 5.7.64 Relay Access Denied ATTR36.
 For more details please refer to: https://support.microsoft.com/kb/3169958

-This warning occurs if one of the following conditions is true:
+The warning message that is mentioned in the "Symptoms" section is generated if one of the following conditions is true:

-- The certificate that you are using on-premises has a subject name (that is, the certificate value for host name) which does not match any accepted domain in your Office 365 tenant.
+- The certificate that you are using on-premises has a subject name (the certificate value for host name) that does not match any accepted domain in your Office 365 tenant.

 For example, the certificate subject is <S>CN=contoso.com.
-However, the contoso.com domain isn't verified in your Office 365 tenant.
+However, the contoso.com domain isn't validated in your Office 365 tenant.

-- The certificate that you are using on-premises has a subject name where the host name does not belong to an immediate accepted domain name which is verified in your Office 365 tenant.
+- The certificate that you are using on-premises has a subject name that contains a host name that does not belong to an immediately accepted domain name that is validated in your Office 365 tenant.

-To enable your on-premises environment to send mails, you can take one of the following actions:
+To enable your on-premises environment to send messages, use one of the following methods:

 - (Preferred) Add the domain that’s used on the certificate to the Office 365 tenant.
-If you own the domain, sign in to Office 365 with administrator permissions, locate Settings -> Domains, and then follow the instructions.
-If the certificate subject name is hostname.subdomain.contoso.com, you only have to add subdomain.contoso.com.
+If you own the domain, sign in to Office 365 by using administrator permissions, locate Settings > Domains, and then follow the instructions.
+If the certificate subject name is hostname.subdomain.contoso.com, you have to add only subdomain.contoso.com.

 After you complete either option, rerun the Hybrid Configuration Wizard so that the Exchange Online connector can be set correctly.

-Make sure that the client certificate that's provided when you establish Transport Layer Security (TLS) matches the value of the TlsSenderCertificateName parameter on the (inbound) connector, and then authenticate the certificate as a validated accepted domain.
-You can use this manner to validate that mails that are submitted during an SMTP conversation belong to your Office 365 tenant.
-In this manner, you can verify that the mails are only on the tenant.
+Make sure that the client certificate that's provided when you establish Transport Layer Security (TLS) matches the value of the TlsSenderCertificateName parameter on the (inbound) connector.
+Then, authenticate the certificate as a validated accepted domain.
+You can use this method to verify that messages that are submitted during an SMTP conversation belong to your Office 365 tenant.
+In this manner, you can verify that the messages exist only on the tenant.

-For more information, refer to identifying email from your email server using certificates.
+For more information, see Identifying email from your email server.